How Should Skinny Guys Train to Build Muscle?

-Again, he knows that the big powerlifting lifts aren’t ideal for gaining general size and strength and that they carry a higher risk of injury.
+Again, he knows that the big powerlifting lifts aren’t ideal for gaining general size and strength.
 So even with his powerlifters, he recommends focusing on other big compound lifts for most of their training.
 It’s only in the 2–3 months leading up to a competition that they focus more exclusively on the powerlifting lifts.

 These styles of strength training don’t suffer from any of the downsides that I mentioned when criticizing strength training.
 However, these aren’t the most popular strength training programs.
-Furthermore, these aren’t “general strength” programs, they’re specifically designed for people who are interested in becoming competitive powerlifters.
+Furthermore, these aren’t “general strength” programs; they’re specifically designed for people interested in becoming competitive powerlifters.

 The same is true of bodybuilding.
 There are plenty of great bodybuilding programs out there that are built around the big compound lifts.
 Except, again, they don’t tend to be the most popular programs.
 They aren’t enough to reverse the negative bodybuilding stereotypes.

-If you’re trying to bulk up in a way that improves your general strength, muscle size, and aesthetics, you’ll be better served by focusing on the “Big 5” movement patterns:
+If you’re trying to bulk up in a way that improves your general strength, muscle size, and aesthetics, focus on the “Big 5” movement patterns: